logicalclocks/hopsworks/docs/compute/git.md

 ### Clone a repository

-To clone a new repository, click on the `Clone Repository` button on the Git overview page.
+To clone a new repository, click on the `Clone repository` button on the Git overview page.

 <p align="center">
   <figure>